 Daredevil: Born Again (TBA)

 Daredevil fans were excited to see the character (played by Charlie Cox) briefly exchange some in-fight banter with She-Hulk, and even have a romantic relationship with the character.
-In the spring of 2024, we’re also getting a series centered on the blind lawyer by day/vigilante by night Matt Murdock.
+We’re getting a series centered on the blind lawyer by day/vigilante by night Matt Murdock.
 It’s completely unconnected to the Netflix iteration, and Charlie Cox has said in an interview with NME that the series will be less gory, but it will be dark.